 - 1. It is important that the main door and cab door be completely closed and locked during travel.
 As an added precaution we recommend the dead bolt also be locked on the main door. - 2.
 Turn off living area water pump. - 3.
 Check that refrigerator door is fastened. - 4.
-Check that nothing heavy is stored in overhead or high cabinets that could fall out and cause injury.
+Check that nothing heavy is stored in overhead or high cabinets, which could fall out and cause injury.
 Heavy items should be stored in low cabinets. - 5.
 Stow folding and pedestal tables. - 6.
 Check that counter tops, range top, credenza tops and shelves are clear of even small items that could become projectiles in an accident. - 7.
 Do not cook while under way.
 Hot food or liquid could scald due to a sudden stop or accident. - 8.
-Check that any internal stowage is securely held in place - 9.
-Check that lights and switches are set in positions safe for travel. - 10.
+Be sure all LPG controls on furnace, range/oven and gas/electric refrigerator are turned Off. - 9.
+Check that any internal stowage is securely held in place - 10.
+Check that lights and switches are set in positions safe for travel. - 11.
 Adjust the driver's seat so that you can easily reach and operate all controls.
 Make sure seat is locked in position.
 Do not adjust driver's seat swivel or fore and aft mechanism while vehicle is moving.
-The seat could move unexpectedly causing loss of control. - 11.
-Check that front passenger's seat is locked in position both fore and aft adjustment and swivel mechanism. - 12.
-Check rear view mirror adjustment. - 13.
-Fasten lap belts. - 14.
+The seat could move unexpectedly causing loss of control. - 12.
+Check that front passenger's seat is locked in position both fore and aft adjustment and swivel mechanism. - 13.
+Check rear view mirror adjustment, inside and outside.
+Adjust curtains if necessary for maximum visibility. - 14.
+Fasten lap belts. - 15.
 Check that step light goes out and that electric step has retracted